-a.
-Bypass Prohibition

-Bypass is prohibited, and the Department may take an enforcement action, unless:

-1) bypass was unavoidable to prevent loss of life, personal injury, or severe property damage;

-2) there were no feasible alternatives to the bypass, such as the use of auxiliary treatment facilities, retention of untreated wastes, or maintenance during normal periods of equipment downtime.
-This condition is not satisfied if adequate backup equipment should have been installed in the exercise of reasonable engineering judgment to prevent a bypass; and

-- 3) the permittee submitted notices as required under 9.b. or 9.c. below. - b.
+- a.
+Bypass Prohibition Bypass is prohibited, and the Department may take an enforcement action, unless: - 1) bypass was unavoidable to prevent loss of life, personal injury, or severe property damage; - 2) there were no feasible alternatives to the bypass, such as the use of auxiliary treatment facilities, retention of untreated wastes, or maintenance during normal periods of equipment downtime.
+This condition is not satisfied if adequate backup equipment should have been installed in the exercise of reasonable engineering judgment to prevent a bypass; and - 3) the permittee submitted notices as required under 9.b. or 9.c. below.

+b.
 Notice of Anticipated Bypass

-If the permittee knows in advance of the need for a bypass, it shall submit prior notice to the Department, if possible at least ten (10) days before the date of the bypass, and provide information about the anticipated bypass as required by the Department.
-The Department may approve an anticipated bypass, after considering its adverse effects, if it will meet the three (3) conditions listed in 9.a. above.
+If the permittee knows in advance of the need for a bypass, the permittee shall submit written notification to the Department before the anticipated date of the bypass.
+This notification shall be submitted at least 10 days before the date of the bypass; however, the Department will accept fewer than 10 days advance notice if adequate explanation for this is provided.
+The notification shall provide information about the anticipated bypass as required by the Department.
+The Department may approve an anticipated bypass, after considering its adverse effects, if it will meet the three (3) conditions specified in a. above.